jwnicoll/DataVis_CourseWork/README.md

 (This takes about ten seconds to load.)

 ### Tom Brady Charts
-I replicated the chart showing quarterback playoff wins from this artice:
+I replicated the chart showing quarterback playoff wins from this article:

 https://www.nytimes.com/interactive/2022/02/02/upshot/tom-brady-career-stats.html